ACLU of Maryland's education work focuses on funding, school climate, facilities, and student achievement.

-The ACLU of Maryland works to ensure that all public school children in Maryland have an equitable opportunity to attend healthy and safe schools that provide high quality education.
-Our aims include securing equitable and adequate public school funding, ensuring that facilities are conducive to learning, and providing a positive school climate, including fair and effective discipline policies.
+The ACLU of Maryland works to ensure that all public schoolchildren in Maryland have an equitable opportunity to attend healthy and safe schools that provide high quality education.
+Our aims include securing equitable and adequate public school funding, ensuring that facilities are conducive to learning, and providing a positive school climate where children can thrive.

 The General Assembly, at its First Session after the adoption of this Constitution, shall by Law establish throughout the State a thorough and efficient System of Free Public Schools; and shall provide by taxation, or otherwise, for their maintenance.